-Please note that there are special circumstances that apply to students who are emancipated minors, in a legal guardianship, a ward of the court or a homeless unaccompanied youth as defined by the Department of Education.
+%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWeatengthanhhegengare special circumstances that apply to students who are emancipated minors, in a legal guardianship, a ward of the court %7C3000%7C%7C%7C&sdata=WmhwiCAWk0g3mQBpF or a homeless unaccompanied youth as defined by the Department of Education.
 These circumstances require documentation and will be handled by the SCC Financial Aid personnel.
 Please contact the SCC Financial Aid office with questions or if there are issues completing the FAFSA.